MariaC07-dev/react-click-counter/README.md

 #### How to run this project?
 Once you cloned the repository please do an npm install.

 ##### This is a React Application that holds a few Counters.
-Every counter is increased on click using diferent values.
+Every counter is increased on click using a diferent value.